-RTLB are responsible for providing the RTLB service in cluster schools/kura in accordance with the RTLB Professional Practice Toolkit, using He Pikorua as the practice framework.
+Using He Pikorua as the practice framework, RTLB are responsible for providing the RTLB service in cluster schools and kura in accordance with the RTLB Professional Practice Toolkit.
 The Board of Trustees of each employing school ensures the Government’s priorities and the Ministry’s annual service priorities and service expectations described in the RTLB Funding Agreement are embedded in the work of the service.

 The key stakeholders in the RTLB service are the regional Ministry of Education Learning Support cluster schools and kura.

 - their teachers and students

 Some expectations about the RTLB role

 Core beliefs that underpin RTLB work include the following.

 Taking a holistic, strengths-based approach that enhances the mana of the individual and their community is the most effective way to make gains for mokopuna.

 Focus on their strengths and their potential to address challenges.

 The holistic approach means RTLB work in partnership with educators and whānau to find solutions that support mokopuna.

 Second, base support on what best meets the needs of the mokopuna and their whānau in the context of their local learning and community environments.